Why You Need a Home Inspection

-There are, however, a few key items that every home inspector should check for, so make sure to ask about the following 5 items because a failure to do so could cost you tens of thousands of dollars in repairs not covered by home insurance.
+There are, however, a few key items that every home inspector should check for, so make sure to ask about the following six categories, because a failure to do so could potentially cost you thousands of dollars in repairs not covered by home insurance.

 Most home shoppers know the simple plumbing check tricks, such as turning on the shower and then flushing the toilet to see if it causes any change in water temperature or pressure.
 Unfortunately, as with most of the key items on this list, the real plumbing issues are concealed behind the bathroom tile work, making it challenging to identify problems.
 A home inspector should check for even minute leaks or any evidence of seepage.

 If a crawl space exists, then request that the inspector go beneath the property to check the subflooring for signs of damage.
 Take it from this military spouse: After leaving a home in the hands of tenants for two years, a tiny and seemingly inconsequential but consistent leak in one bathroom required the gutting and replacing of both that bathroom and the adjacent bathroom.
 This is definitely one issue that you don’t want to have to deal with during PCS season.